Admission – Transfer – Discharge from a Residential Service

 - Is consulted and participates in the organisation of the designated centre

 A person living in a residential service on a long stay basis enjoys security of a permanent home and is not required to leave against their wishes unless there are compelling reasons for the move.
 (National Standards for Residential Services)

 Before discharge of a resident from a residential service

 The Person in Charge shall ensure that the discharge of a resident

-- is determined on the basis of transparent criteria
+- Is determined based on transparent criteria and

 The Registered Provider shall ensure that

-- each application for admission to the designated centre is determined on the basis of transparent criteria in accordance with the statement of purpose for the centre
+- each application for admission to the designated centre is determined based on transparent criteria in accordance with the statement of purpose for the centre

 - Admission policies and practices take account of the need to protect residents from abuse by their peers.